KICK THE CAN

 KEY ELEMENTS OF KICK THE CAN

 - Grassroots education to raise awareness among communities most-at-risk about the harmful consequences of consuming sugary drinks.
-To request a power point presentation on the subject, contact Stefan Harvey.

 - Adoption of state policies to reform beverage environments, to promote water consumption, and reduce soda and other sugary drink consumption